 Platform Investigators: Paul Arnold, Evdokia Anagnostou, Russell Schachar

-Altered immune function can affect behavior.
+Altered immune function can affect behaviour.
 It may also contribute to the biological processing underlying some neurodevelopmental disorders.
 POND Network scientists believe that subsets of people with neurodevelopmental disorders have these alterations.
-It likely relates to the wide variety of potential causes for neurodevelopmental disorders.
+It likely relates to the wide variety of potential causes of neurodevelopmental disorders.
 We are characterizing the profiles of immune cells and levels of inflammatory mediators in blood samples from participants.
 Our results will help us understand the biology underlying differences in symptoms and behaviours in neurodevelopmental disorders.
 These results will be combined with data from other research platforms to help define clinically relevant subtypes of neurodevelopmental disorders.
 It may also facilitate the development of new treatments.

 Platform Leads: Rosanna Weksberg, Jane Foster, Dawn Bowdish